 This practice broke a number of compliance regulations.
 Namely, spoofing is clearly illegal.
 It uses deception to conduct business and violates the Truth in Caller ID Act.
 Second, the calls made their way to millions of numbers listed on the Do Not Call Registry.
 This violates the Telephone Consumer Protection Act (TCPA) and fines for noncompliance are assigned per call!
 Spoofing is also covered under TCPA as well as deceptive telemarketing and selling without consent.

 If you make calls on behalf of a business, be sure to follow all compliance guidelines to avoid legal and financial consequences.
+If you have a list of numbers to text or call and need to know more, be sure to clean up and validate your phone number lists; prevention is a lot cheaper than a lawsuit.

 Answer the phone with confidence.
 Or don’t!